folkzb/magalu/mgc/cli/docs/object-storage/objects/delete-all.md

 -r, --raw                      Output raw data, without any formatting or coloring
-    --region enum              Region to reach the service (one of "br-mgl1", "br-ne1" or "br-se1") (default "br-se1") --server-url uri           Manually specify the server to use --workers integer          Number of routines that spawn to do parallel operations within object_storage (min: 1) (default 5)
+    --region enum              Region to reach the service (one of "br-mgl1", "br-ne1" or "br-se1") (default "br-se1") --server-url uri           Manually specify the server to use --workers integer          Number of routines that spawn to do parallel operations within object_storage (min: 1)
 ```